Learning and Evaluating Representations for Deep One-class Classification: Experiments

 \section{Experiments}

-Following~\citet{golan2018deep}, we evaluate on one-class classification benchmarks, including CIFAR-10, CIFAR-100\footnote{20 super class labels are used for CIFAR-100 experiments~\citep{golan2018deep}.}~\citep{krizhevsky2009learning}, Fashion-MNIST~\citep{xiao2017fashion}, and Cat-vs-Dog~\citep{elson2007asirra}.
+Following~\cite{golan2018deep}, we evaluate on one-class classification benchmarks, including CIFAR-10, CIFAR-100\footnote{20 super class labels are used for CIFAR-100 experiments~\citep{golan2018deep}.}~\citep{krizhevsky2009learning}, Fashion-MNIST~\citep{xiao2017fashion}, and Cat-vs-Dog~\citep{elson2007asirra}.
 Images from one class are given as inlier and those from remaining classes are given as outlier.
 We further propose a new protocol using CelebA eyeglasses dataset~\citep{liu2015deep}, where face images with eyeglasses are denoted as an outlier.
 It is more challenging since the difference between in and outlier samples is finer-grained.
-We resize images into $64{\times}64$ for cat-vs-dog and CelebA datasets and $32{\times}32$ for the rest.
+Last, in addition to semantic anomaly detection as aforementioned, we consider the defect detection benchmark MVTec~\cite{bergmann2019mvtec} in Section~\ref{sec:mvtec}.

 We evaluate the performance of (1) representations trained with unsupervised and self-supervised learning methods, including denoising autoencoder~\citep{vincent2008extracting}, rotation prediction~\citep{gidaris2018unsupervised}, contrastive learning~\citep{ye2019unsupervised,chen2020simple}, and (2) using different one-class classifiers, such as OC-SVM or KDE.
 We use rotation augmentations for distribution-augmented contrastive learning, denoted as Contrastive (DA).
 We train a ResNet-18~\citep{he2016deep} for feature extractor $f$ and a stack of linear, batch normalization, and ReLU, for MLP projection head $g$.
 More experiment details can be found in Appendix~\ref{sec:exp_protocol}.